maromcik/edumdns/README.md

-# 📡 **eduMDNS**
+# 📡 **edumDNS**
 ### _Secure, access-controlled device discovery across enterprise networks_

-eduMDNS is a Rust-based system designed to make mDNS-based discovery (e.g., Chromecast, Apple TV, Playercast) work reliably and securely across multi-subnet, enterprise, and campus networks.
+edumDNS is a Rust-based system designed to make mDNS-based discovery (e.g., Chromecast, Apple TV, Playercast) work reliably and securely across multi-subnet, enterprise, and campus networks.
 It provides **on-demand, access-controlled discovery**, backed by remote probes, a central server, and an optional eBPF traffic-proxying layer.

 This repository contains **three binaries** and multiple **nested crates**, each with their own focused README files.